bladshed/project_3/README.md

          * most language used in development so it is easier to connect to other systems
       * Cons:
          * not yet familiar

-   * Express framework
-      * Pros:
-         * provides a thin layer of fundamental web application features
-      * Cons:
-         * not good for big application

-   * HBS framework
-      * Pros:
-         * provides a way to do both backend and frontend development
-      * Cons:
-         * not good for big application

-   * Stipe
-      * Pros:
-         * provides a way to be able to test your paymnent
-      * Cons:
-         * very complex to implement on Vue Js

 * FRONTEND
    * Vue js